Theory of forms: Etymology

 Referring to Forms, Plato used a number of Ancient Greek terms that mainly relate to vision, sight, and appearance, including ἰδέα (idéā; from a root meaning to see), a word that precedes attested philosophical usage.
 Plato uses these aspects of sight and appearance in his dialogues to explain his Forms, including the supreme one: the Form of the Good.
-Other terms include εἶδος (eîdos) meaning "visible form", and the related terms μορφή (morphḗ) meaning "shape", and φαινόμενα (phainómena) meaning "appearances", from φαίνω (phaínō) meaning "shine", ultimately from Indo-European *bʰeh₂- or *bhā-.
+Other terms include εἶδος (eîdos) meaning "visible form", and the related terms μορφή (morphḗ) meaning "shape", (Note: Possibly cognate with Sanskrit bráhman.
+See Thieme (1952): Bráhman, ZDMG, vol. 102, p.
+128."ZDMG online".) and φαινόμενα (phainómena) meaning "appearances", from φαίνω (phaínō) meaning "shine", ultimately from Indo-European *bʰeh₂- or *bhā-.
 The original meanings of these terms remained stable over the centuries before the beginning of Western philosophy, at which time they became equivocal, acquiring additional specialized philosophic meanings.
 Plato used the terms eidos and idea interchangeably.

 Pre-Socratic philosophy

-The pre-Socratic philosophers, ancient Greek thinkers born before Plato, noted that appearances change, and they began to ask what the thing that changes "really" is.
-If something changes, what component or essence of it remains "real"?
+The pre-Socratic philosophers, ancient Greek thinkers who predated Plato and his mentor (Socrates), noted that appearances change, and they began to ask what the thing that changes "really" is.
+If something changes, what is it that remains to ground the thing's identity?
 The answer was substance, which stands under the changes and is the actually existing thing being seen.
 The status of appearances now came into question, including how the appearance is related to the substance.
-For instance, the earliest known pre-Socratic philosopher, Thales, argued that the fundamental substance all things are made of is water.
+For instance, the earliest known pre-Socratic philosopher, Thales, argued that the fundamental substance of which all things are made is water.

 Scriptures written by Pythagoras, another pre-Socratic philosopher, suggest that he developed an earlier theory similar to Plato's Forms.
 For Pythagoras, like Plato, the substance or essence of all things was not something physical (like water) but rather something abstract.
-However, Pythagoras's theory was much narrower than Plato's, proposing that the non-physical and timeless essences that compose the physical world are specifically numbers, whereas Plato conceived of his Forms as a vast array of intangible ideals.
+However, Pythagoras' theory was much narrower than Plato's, proposing that the non-physical and timeless essences that compose the physical world are specifically numbers, whereas Plato conceived of his Forms as a vast array of intangible ideals.